vadanvadan/Red-Hat-Writing-Test/MarkdownFile.md

  1. **Turn off the power**
 First make sure the power is turned off.
-The safest way to do this is to switch the large red power button to ‘off’ on the fuse box.
+The safest way to do this is to switch the large red power button to **off** on the fuse box.

 2. **Let it cool**
 Allow the bulb to cool before touching it.